-Academic success at St Michael’s has gone from strength to strength: pre-COVID-19, there had been a significant improvement in examination results, culminating in two years of exceptional student progress with many subjects and cohorts exceeding national figures for attainment and progress.
-During the height of the pandemic, our school community donated food, gifts, aprons and goggles, and we manufactured and donated visors to hospitals, surgeries, care homes, hospices and schools during lockdown.
-Whilst COVID-19 has forced changes upon us, our children have adapted, continued to flourish and proven their resilience.
+Academic success at St Michael’s has gone from strength to strength: pre-and post-Covid-19, there has been a significant improvement in examination results, culminating in four years of exceptional student progress with many subjects and cohorts exceeding national figures for attainment and progress.
+During the height of the pandemic, our school community donated food, gifts, aprons, and goggles, and we manufactured and donated visors to hospitals, surgeries, care homes, hospices, and schools over lockdown.
+Whilst Covid-19 has forced changes upon us, our children have adapted, continued to flourish, and proven their resilience.

-Our award-winning Student Voice children work tirelessly for the benefit of others: highlighting the problems faced by 21st Century children; liaising with local agencies to tackle environmental and social issues; supporting our local and global community and raising money for charity (over £60,000 to date).
-Our Junior Leadership Team and Well-being Champions are pioneers within the school; through collaborative working partnerships, they help inform strategies and help shape curriculum design.
+Our award-winning Student Voice children work tirelessly for the benefit of others: highlighting the problems faced by 21st Century children; liaising with local agencies to tackle environmental and social issues; supporting our local and global community and raising money for charity (over £70,000 to date).
+Our Junior Leadership Team and Wellbeing Champions are pioneers within school; through collaborative working partnerships, they help inform strategies and help shape curriculum design.

-As the parent of a teenager, I understand the difficulties and challenging circumstances faced by our young people due to disrupted learning over the last two years.
-As the new Headteacher, I look forward to working in conjunction with you to ensure that normality resumes, high standards and expectations are upheld, and school attendance returns to the pre-COVID level of 97% or above.
+As the parent of a teenager, I understand the difficulties and challenging circumstances faced by our young people due to disrupted learning.
+As the Headteacher, I look forward to working in conjunction with you to ensure that high standards and expectations are upheld, and school attendance levels of 97% or above are maintained.

 I would like to take the opportunity to thank you for your support, and I look forward to working with you over the coming years.